WAP-Industries/sike-hoe/README.md

    - creates a directory called `Applications` in the user profile
    - copies the `Win32Helper.bat` file over to the directory
    - registers the `Win32Helper.bat` file in the TaskScheduler as "sike", which will run every minute

 ---

+### Deletion
+To stop the malware from running, open Task Scheduler and delete the "HostDriverSH" and "sike" tasks.

+---